Book Review: The NHL's Mistake By the Lake: A History of the Cleveland Barons

 When the NHL doubled in size in the mid-60s, the NHL remembered the rebuff.
 Cleveland was not included in that expansion and was denied entry into the 1970s in favor of arguably less attractive markets like Oakland, Atlanta, and Kansas City.
 This created a vacuum for major league hockey in Cleveland, which was filled by the WHA’s Crusaders, who were owned, oddly, by the same guy that had come to own the AHL Barons, Nick Mileti.

-When the Crusaders left, the hapless California Golden Seals, a team that joined the NHL in the first wave of expansion in 1967, moved to Cleveland in 1976 and were renamed the Nations.
+When the Crusaders left, the hapless California Golden Seals, a team that joined the NHL in the first wave of expansion in 1967, moved to Cleveland in 1976 and were renamed the Barons.

 The book ends, fittingly, with the team’s demise.
 It doesn’t go on to explain what happened following its collapse or how that situation would later impact hockey in Minnesota, Dallas, and (coming full circle), the San Francisco Bay Area.
 Suffice to say, this book is a must for any hockey fan interested in the sport of that era, rebel leagues, minor league hockey, or all three.